 Search engines tailor their content depending on what people search; and your website should too.
 In order to provide the best experience for its users, search engines provide quality, in-depth content resources to people.
 Every search result page answers search intent by providing specific information to address the query; your website should be no different.
 If a target page on your website is too broad and doesn't answer search intent, the first step for your search engine marketing journey would be to double-down this content to ensure it serves a purpose and answers search intent.

 Alt attribute tags provide mark-up for non-text resources like images.
 Alt attribute tags are essential to search engine marketing services because they help search engines understand the elements on a page it cannot crawl.
 Alt attribute mark-up is also required to receive as much search traffic from image search engines like Google images.
 Alt attributes also provide a fail-safe in the event that an image gets deleted.
 Instead of displaying a broken image, someone on your website will see a description of what image was supposed to be displayed.
 Alt attributes also benefit people who cannot see or who are using accessibility settings such as Text-to-Speech (TTS); which is core to providing an exceptional user experience.

 The primary goal of our search engine marketing service is to improve your exposure on search engines.
 This requires ensuring search engines can properly understand your website.
 Structured data such as reviews, FAQ information, publish dates and company information all to help achieve this.
 When search engines better understand your website, they can highlight certain elements on search result pages; helping you to stand out.
 When implementing our search engine marketing strategy, we take a look at your competitors and identify opportunities for your website to maximise its search exposure.
-For example, if none of your Australian competitors are using review structured data, those five bright stars under your website will attract more attention to you.
+For example, if none of your competitors in the Australia are using review structured data, those five bright stars under your website will attract more attention to you.